How to talk to your community about the campaign

 And meanwhile, soaring gas prices mean that oil and gas companies are making record-breaking profits, while we’re left to pick up the huge costs to people and planet.
 That's not fair.

 If you agree this isn’t right, will you help us demand that the government takes action?
-We want to make sure that our MP and any local candidates standing for the next general election know this is a key issue for voters.
+We want to make sure that our MP knows this is a key issue for their constituents.
 And that they commit to taking action on warm homes.

 We want our MP to help us demand that the government provides more financial support to keep people warm this winter, rolls out an emergency insulation programme, and fixes our failed energy system to work for people and planet instead of profit.

-Will you make a postcard that we can send to our MP and election candidates to demand they take action?
+Will you make a postcard that we can send to our MP to demand they take action?

 It’s messages from across our community that'll build up the pressure on local politicians.
 By making postcards, we’re hoping to grab their attention through the creativity of the action (although artistic skills are very much not required) and by sharing personal messages.